One of the big decisions you face is do you need to be a graduate? Not necessarily.

 It has other less tangible benefits too, in that people who have been through the graduate scheme will tend to know each other and as they will be the senior and executive managers of the future, can help immensely with interdepartmental cooperation.

 It is not what you know, but who you know, in all walks of life, and many situations.

 There is another dilemma once you have achieved your degree, and now need to get a graduate job.
 Unless you have studied a vocational degree such as nursing or paramedic, then the value of your degree is more difficult to define.
 You need to decide what your goals are, where you want to work, what kind of work are you interested in.

 Look at job sites, and see what kind of work is available.
 Read the detail of the job specification to give you an understanding of what you would be expected to do on a daily basis.
 Check you have the skills required, if not, try to acquire them by taking a relevant internship or part time job, possibly unpaid.
 Or volunteer, or join professional clubs or networking groups that might help to build your skills.

 List employers that interest you.
-Research them using company review site such as Glassdoor.
-Try to find out about the company, its values and culture, management, opportunities there.
+Research them using company review sites such as Glassdoor.
+Try to find out about the company, its values and culture, management opportunities there.

 Talk to anyone you know who works in a company you are interested in, and get feedback from them about the company and the work.
 You might even get to spend a few hours in the company.